Platforms Need New Building Blocks

 - A few years later platform teams are formed to clean up the mess.

 No wonder at that point why the platform teams resort to massive migration projects.
 But also no wonder why those massive projects drag on for years, and more often than not fail.
 Getting out of this swamp means realizing that you need more internal platforms, sooner.
-But this also needs the industry to realize that over a platform’s full lifetime, its owners are likely to be frustrated application developers just as much as infrastructure operators, and so we need building blocks that cater to both.
+The industry needs to realize that over a platform’s lifetime, its owners are likely to be frustrated application developers just as much as infrastructure operators, and so we need building blocks that cater to both.

 Platform Builders are Developers